dymaxionlabs/python-sdk/docs/index.rst

   tiling_job.is_running()
   #=> True

-And now you are able to predict with your estimator.
-The prediction job might take a few minutes.
+You are now ready to start a prediction job.
+This process might take a few minutes.

 .. code-block:: python